MicrosoftDocs/win32/desktop-src/inputdev/wm-mousewheel.md

 ---
 title: WM\_MOUSEWHEEL message
-description: Sent to the focus window when the mouse wheel is rotated. ms.assetid: '9831cceb-bbf3-42a0-a0f9-c2d6ad4573eb'
+description: Sent to the focus window when the mouse wheel is rotated. ms.assetid: 9831cceb-bbf3-42a0-a0f9-c2d6ad4573eb
+keywords:
-keywords: ["WM_MOUSEWHEEL message Keyboard and Mouse Input"]
+- WM_MOUSEWHEEL message Keyboard and Mouse Input
 topic_type:
 - apiref
 api_name: